CybershoesVR/Quest_SDK_Unity2019-4_OculusPlugin_Example/README.md

 Open the Build Settings, set the platform to Android and select ASTC in the Texture Compression menu point.
 Make sure that the CybershoesSampleScene is listed under Scenes In Build.
 Connect your Quest with activated developer mode to your PC and click Build And Run.

-The scene provides two cubes, that have sizes of 1 meter and 2 meters respectively.
+The scene provides three cubes, all with a size of 1 meters.
+Two of them are stacked to create a construct that is 2 meters tall.
 Additionally a sphere that is grabbable using the Touch Controller's grip button.

 ### CybershoesManager.cs